ADU For Sale

 AB 671 by Assemblymember Laura Friedman (D-Glendale) requires local governments’ housing plans to encourage affordable ADU rentals and requires the state to develop a list of state grants and financial incentives for affordable ADU

 So what does this mean to you?
-Here are some highlights of the upcoming changes:
+Here are some highlights of the upcoming changes to California ADU laws:

 • When a garage, carport, or covered parking structure is demolished in conjunction with an ADU or converted into an ADU, a local agency shall not require that those off-street parking spaces be replaced.